JakeSteam/blog-programming/_drafts/2024-11-10-implementing-google-in-app-updates-for-android.md

 ## Preparing a wrapper

-Whilst [there is documentation](https://developer.android.com/guide/playcore/in-app-updates/kotlin-java#update-availability) on calling the library, I found it painful to follow.
+Whilst [there is documentation](https://developer.android.com/guide/playcore/in-app-updates/kotlin-java#update-availability) on calling the library, it's hard to follow.
 All you're actually doing is:

 1. Checking if an update is available.
 2. If it is, display the force update dialog.

 That's it!
 There's complexity added due to the messy callback structure of the library, but this can all be abstracted away.

 My wrapper is essentially the same as the official documentation, with a bit of function extracting etc for readability and simplicity.
-I'll break down the components, feel free [to just look at the full code](https://gist.github.com/JakeSteam/437b1085b9639061955157776911697a#file-forceupdatehandler-kt).
+I'll break down the component parts, feel free [to just look at the full code](https://gist.github.com/JakeSteam/437b1085b9639061955157776911697a#file-forceupdatehandler-kt).

-### Handling the upgrade dialog's result
+### Handling the update dialog's result

 Somewhat counterintuitively, we'll look at the _final_ step first.

 Once the force update dialog has been shown, our app [will receive a callback](https://developer.android.com/guide/playcore/in-app-updates/kotlin-java#status-callback).
-We'll just do basic logging for now in most scenarios, except if the user somehow cancels / closes our dialog.
+We'll just do basic logging for now in most scenarios, except if the user cancels / closes our dialog.
 This is a mandatory update, so we'll pass in `activity.finish()` as a callback to close our app if this happens!

 ```kotlin
     handleUpdateResult(result) {